-The programme also prepares students with a foundation for further professional development in professional practice and extension of their knowledge, in preparation for further academic study at PhD level.
+The programme also prepares students with a foundation for further professional development and extension of their knowledge, in preparation for further academic study at PHD level.

 Market and internationalisation

 This programme is aimed at a UK and broad international audience.
 However, it has as its basis UK law and regulatory controls.